 Dickinson real estate is some of the most expensive in North Dakota, although Dickinson house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dickinson is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Dickinson who work in office and administrative support (14.24%), sales jobs (10.15%), and management occupations (7.79%).

 The per capita income in Dickinson in 2010 was $36,870, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $147,480 for a family of four.
 However, Dickinson contains both very wealthy and poor people as well.

 Dickinson is a somewhat ethnically-diverse city.
 The people who call Dickinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dickinson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dickinson include Norwegian, Irish, English, and Russian.